-Teacher Amy Flax (far right) and her fourth grade class pose with LOOSE CHANGE poster,
+Teacher Amy Flax (far right) and her fourth grade class pose with LOOSE CHANGE poster, collection jar, pencils and ziploc bags at Broadmeadow Elementary School.
+(Susan Curtin/Hometown Weekly) |

 • Wed, Jan 15, 2014